GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Probabilistic Formulation

-Consider a GNSS receiver $r$ which locks a navigation satellite $s$, it measures the code shift to obtain the pseudorange information as illustrated in Eq.~\eqref{eq:pseudorange}.
+Consider a GNSS receiver $r$ which locks a navigation satellite $s$, it measures the code shift to obtain the code pseudorange information as illustrated in Eq.~\eqref{eq:code_pseudorange}.
 The satellite clock error and atmospheric delay are compensated using the models described in Section \ref{ssec:spp_algorithm}.
-In our system, the pseudorange noise $\epsilon_{r}^{s}$ is assumed to be zero-mean Gaussian distributed such as $\epsilon_{r}^{s} \sim N(0, \sigma_{r, pr}^{s}) $, where the variance $\sigma_{r, pr}^{s}$ is modelled as:
+In our system, the code pseudorange noise $\epsilon_{r}^{s}$ is assumed to be zero-mean Gaussian distributed such as $\epsilon_{r}^{s} \sim N(0, \sigma_{r, pr}^{s}) $, where the variance $\sigma_{r, pr}^{s}$ is modelled as

-Here $n_{s}$ is the broadcast satellite space accuracy index, and $n_{pr}$ is the pseudorange measurement noise index reported by the receiver. $\theta_{el}$ represents the satellite elevation angle at the view of the receiver, and there are two reasons for this denominator term.
+Here $n_{s}$ is the broadcast satellite space accuracy index, and $n_{pr}$ is the code pseudorange measurement noise index reported by the receiver. $\theta_{el}$ represents the satellite elevation angle at the view of the receiver, and there are two reasons for this denominator term.
 Firstly it can suppress the noise caused by GNSS multiple path effect that usually occurs on low elevation satellites.
 Furthermore, the ionospheric delay obtained by Klobuchar model, which is widely adopted by navigation system, still contains an error up to $50 \%$\cite{klobuchar1987ionospheric}.
-As the low elevation satellites will experience a significant ionospheric delay, the denominator term can also reduce the error come with ionospheric compensation.
+As the low elevation satellites will suffer from a significant ionospheric delay, the denominator term can also reduce the error coming with the ionospheric compensation.

-The receiver's ECEF coordinate can be mapped to the corresponding coordinate in local world frame via an anchor point, at which the ENU frame is built.
-Given the ECEF coordinate of the anchor point, the rotation from ENU frame to ECEF frame is:
+A coordinate in the ECEF frame can be transformed to the local world frame via an anchor point, at which the ENU frame is built.
+Given the ECEF coordinate of the anchor point, the rotation from ENU frame to ECEF frame is

 where $\phi$ and $\lambda$ is the latitude and longitude of the reference point in geographic coordinate system.
 The 1-DOF rotation between ENU and local world frame $\mathbf{R}_{w}^{n}$ is given by the yaw offset $\psi$.
-Then the relationship between ECEF coordinate and local world coordinates can be expressed as:
+Then the relationship between ECEF and local world coordinates of the receiver's antenna can be expressed as